-Cowles was the representative for North Carolina’s 8th congressional district and was a Democrat.
+Cowles was the representative for North Carolina’s 8th congressional district as a Democrat.
 He served from 1891 to 1893.

 He was previously the representative for North Carolina’s 8th congressional district as a Democrat from 1889 to 1891; the representative for North Carolina’s 8th congressional district as a Democrat from 1887 to 1889; and the representative for North Carolina’s 8th congressional district as a Democrat from 1885 to 1887.